 That’s a Lot of Free!

 Yes, it is.
-Six free days every year for everyone, a whole school year plus a summer for fourth graders, and free entry for active military, veterans, and Gold Star Families.
+Five free days every year for everyone, a whole school year plus a summer for fourth graders, and free entry for active military, veterans, and Gold Star Families.
 Plus a super-affordable annual pass for real National Park enthusiasts.

 Add this to Free Museum Days, and you have a year full of affordable options for you and your family!
 The question is, where will you go first?